Ycblue/Master-Thesis/README.md

-# Master-Thesis
+# Synthesizing Pseudo CTs with Generative Adversarial Networks and X-Ray based a priori Information

-Synthesizing Pseudo CTs with Generative Adversarial Networks and X-Ray based a priori Information
+Master Thesis by Yu-Chia Lan

 # Abstract